New Market Report: Supplier Marketing Spend Activity, Marketing and Sales Behaviors and Strategies i

-- Analysis on how marketing expenditure, business strategies and practices in the power industry are set to change in 2012-2013.
+- Analysis on how marketing expenditure, business strategies and practices in the beverage industry are set to change in 2012-2013.

+- Analysis on spending plans, budget allocations, challenges and investment opportunities of supply decision makers.

-This report is the result of an extensive survey drawn from ICD Research's exclusive panel of leading power industry executives.
-It analyzes how marketing expenditure, business strategies and practices are set to change in the power industry in 2012-13.
-The report provides data on the current size of the marketing and advertising budgets of power industry supplier companies and how spending by industry suppliers will change, providing insight into global marketing behavior.
+This report is the result of an extensive survey drawn from Canadean's exclusive panel of leading beverage industry executives.
+It analyzes how marketing expenditure, business strategies and practices are set to change in the beverage industry in 2012-13.
+The report provides data on the current size of the marketing and advertising budgets of beverage industry supplier companies and how spending by industry suppliers will change, providing insight into global marketing behavior.
 This report not only grants access to the opinions and strategies of business decision makers and competitors, but also examines their actions surrounding business priorities.

 View Full Report Details and Table of Contents